pedrolslopes/pedrolslopes.github.io/_posts/2025-03-22-Boston_groceries.md

 A commonly shared intuition is that buying foodstuffs in larger quantities result in economy.
 But is that the case?
 If so, what is the scaling law?

-Scatter plotting all our purchases with respect to the corresponding quantities bought (normalized to unitless) gives us direct access to exactly that knowledge!
+I don't hide from anyone my admiration for <a href="https://en.wikipedia.org/wiki/Allometry">allometry</a>, so trying to verify a financial - for the lack of opportunity to do biophysical studies - scaling law was a real temptation.
+Scatter plotting all our purchases with respect to the corresponding quantities bought (normalized to unitless values) gives us direct access to exactly that knowledge!

 {% include gallery id="graph_9" %}{: .align-right style="width: 50%;"}

 Indeed, a descending trend is verified on price as function of quantity.
 A fit showcases that the corresponding scaling law shown for our dataset is $price \sim quantity^{-1.0 \pm 0.1}$!

+{% include gallery id="graph_10" %}{: .align-right style="width: 50%;"}

-This is an awesome result but bittersweet result.
+This is an awesome but bittersweet result.
 Some of us (me!) were really hoping for a non-linear inverse scaling that favored even lower prices for ever larger quantities.
 We just got inverse proportionality.
-Still, it is awesome to see common knowledge verified and quantified!
+We did a brief analysis separating quantities measured by volume in separate of weight or units, and the scaling laws do vary; but we lack more data to verify trends with more certainty when we categorize like that.
+In any case, we find it is awesome to see common knowledge verified and quantified!

-{% include gallery id="graph_10" %}{: .align-right style="width: 50%;"}

 ### *Final words*